-A staggering 77% of organizations are experiencing a leadership gap, and many attribute this to the 10,000 baby boomers that are retiring each day [i].
-With a leadership gap that’s continuously growing and tens of thousands of potential leaders retiring each week, it is more important than ever that we invest in developing the future leaders of our organizations.
-The quality of an organization’s leadership team can make or break an organization.
-Overall culture, ethics, and strategy trickle down from leadership to each facet of an organization.
+A staggering 77% of organizations are experiencing a leadership gap due to the Great Resignation and the nearly 10,000 baby boomers retiring each day.
+With a leadership gap that’s continuously growing, it is more important than ever that we invest in developing the future leaders of our organizations.

-Gallup recently conducted a study that only 1 in 10 people possess the natural skills necessary to be a great leader.
-Additionally, based on the information they gathered, they found that the great leaders possess some combination of the following five traits [ii].
+Only 1 in 10 people possess the natural skills necessary to be a great leader.
+Additionally, based on the information they gathered, they found that great leaders possess some combination of the following five traits.

 - Aptitude for motivating others

 - Capability to create a culture of accountability